Inner Mongolia University

-Inner Mongolia University is a university in Hohhot, Inner Mongolia, under the authority of the Inner Mongolia regional government.
-It is a member of the Chinese state Double First Class University Plan and former Project 211, and identified as a Double First Class University by Chinese Ministry of Education.
+Inner Mongolia University (IMU) is a provincial public university in Hohhot, Inner Mongolia, China.
+It is affiliated with the People's Government of the Inner Mongolia Autonomous Region and co-funded with the Ministry of Education of China.
+The university is part of Project 211 and the Double First-Class Construction.

 The university has four campuses, covering an area of 1,990 thousand square meters.
 It consists of 20 colleges, under which there are 34 departments, and 1 independent department for general education.

 As of February 2006, the university provides 92 programs for master's degrees and 59 undergraduate majors.
 About 2,414 staff members work with the university, including 1,303 full-time teachers and researchers, among whom are 744 professors and associate professors.
 Inner Mongolia University has officially signed agreements of exchange and cooperation with 20 foreign universities.

 Campuses

 There are currently three separate campuses, all located in city of Hohhot.
 The main campus is adjacent to Manduhai Park.
 To meet the need for rapid development of higher education in both Inner Mongolia and the whole China, the university is undergoing an expansion on a large scale.
 A new campus is being built in suburban Huhhot.